brongulus/secret-controller/README.md

 # secret-controller
 The controller works by adding immutability to all the secrets that are currently being used by pods however it restricts it to a set of images that are specified by the ImmutableImages custom resource.
+However it doesn't actually tag the secret as immutable, rather it keeps a list of such secrets in a Custom Resource and a validating webhook for secrets is triggered on any updates which checks if the particular secret is part of the ImmutableSecrets list of the CR or not.

 Upon any updates to to ImmutableImages or creation of a new pod, the reconciliation occurs, it looks for all the new secrets that should be marked as immutable by looking for the various ways in which a secret is attached to containers.

 Preventing changes to the data of an existing Secret has the following benefits:
 - protects you from accidental (or unwanted) updates that could cause applications outages
-- improves cluster performance by reducing apiserver
+- improves cluster performance by reducing apiserver load (not applicable with our webhook)

 Ref: [Secrets](https://kubernetes.io/docs/concepts/configuration/secret/#secret-immutable)